startergo/qemu-virgl-3dfx/wrappers/README.md

 ## Notes
  - Feel free to add anything to iso folder.
- - Run `buildiso.sh` to make a Wrapper Disk with tools installed via the internet automatically.
-If you have kjliew's `vmaddons.iso`, It will extract files into the iso to add WineD3D libraries.
-(Everything must be compiled first and followed the Building Guest Wrappers instructions!)
- - The buildiso.sh also works on kjliew's or any forked qemu-3dfx repository.
-Copy the script to the repo's wrapper folder and don't forget to update as i may change stuff (Required!)
  - ICD support is included via JHRobotics forked repo but disabled by default (im sorry)
  - Making mesa wrappers only compile opengl32.dll and wgltest.exe only.
 If you want all of them to compile including ICD support, run command in `wrappers/mesa/build` with Makefile